samkenxstream/turnkey-triumph-326606_SamKenX-magic.lambda/README.md

 express idioms such as _"if"_, _"while"_, _"for-each"_, etc.

-Since each slot will be invoked with the node referencing the slot itself as the _"input"_ `Node`, this makes the Hyperlambda evaluator recursive in nature, and a slot to evaluate all of its children again, after executing its custom logic, etc.
+Since each slot will be invoked with the node referencing the slot itself as the _"input"_ `Node`, this makes the Hyperlambda evaluator recursive in nature, allowing a slot to evaluate all of its children, after executing its custom logic, etc.

 All nodes starting with a _"."_ will be ignored, and not attempted to raised from the Hyperlambda evaluator.